teamforus/docs/ISSUE_TEMPLATE.md

 Organizational task

-*Choose one remove others and add it as a label to the issue*
+*Choose one, remove others and add it as a label to the issue*

 ## Prerequisites